rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

     ```YAML
     annotations:
-      argocd.argoproj.io/sync-wave: "1"
+      '{{ .Values.argocd.syncwave.configmap }}'
     ```

+    add this new values to the value file, in both helm and sub_chart folder like this:

+    ```YAML
+    argocd:
+      syncwave:
+        deployment: 5
+        configmap: 1
+    ```

+   - Change the chart version under helm to 1.0.3, package it and push to ghcr registry.
+   - Update the Chart.yaml under sub_chart with the new dependencies version that we created.

+   - in the helm folder update the index.html file
       - Update the index.html file again and see what happens.
-     - Replace "testing automated rollout" with "ArgoCD SyncWaves" Add, Commit and Push to the git.
+        - Replace "testing automated rollout" with "ArgoCD SyncWaves"
+        - update the Chart.yaml file with a new version 1.0.4
+        - package and push the new chart to ghcr.
+        - update the chart.yaml in the sub_chart folder with the new version 1.0.4
+   Add, Commit and Push to the git.

    make other change to the index.html file ,add another header.